 B. History of the Collection/Existing strengths and emphases.

-M.S.U. has long had a strong, diverse education collection.
+MSU has long had a strong, diverse education collection.
 An early emphasis on teacher education has gradually expanded to the entire spectrum of educational concerns as the College's research activity has expanded.
 Of the 17 libraries with 1.5 million or more titles in the North American Title Count (NATC), 1997, the MSU collection ranked 13th in size, but 4th in percentage of total collection.
 A comparison with other CIC libraries within the WorldCat Collection Analysis system shows that we continue to have a strong education collection, well above the midline.
 Based on NACT, M.S.U. strengths are in the areas of theory into practice, African and Asian Education, and teaching practice magazines.
 The materials on Africa and Asia, while falling within the education collection for purposes of the NATC, are often selected by the area studies bibliographers as an element of overall coverage of an area.
 MSU is also strong in campus radicalism and rural education/agricultural extension collection, although once again these materials are not generally purchased from education funds; the strength comes from Special Collections and Agriculture.
-The Libraries do not attempt to collect elementary and secondary texts or children's literature.
-Children’s literature is available to MSU education students through an agreement with the East Lansing Public Library and through the statewide book exchange service of MelCat.
+The Libraries do not attempt to collect elementary and secondary texts.
+Children’s literature is available to students and community patrons from the MSU Children's and Young Adult Literature Collection.
+This collection mainly centers around Diverse and Multicultural literature for all age ranges and grade levels with a heavy focus on award winning books.
+MSU students can also obtain children's literature through an agreement with the East Lansing Public Library and through the statewide book exchange service of MelCat.
 The University has never maintained a curriculum materials collection.
 College of Education faculty have argued that students well grounded in instructional theory will have little use for such items.
 The Libraries have begun collecting a few curriculum related materials in electronic formats to facilitate instruction in the integration of technology into the classroom.